MQuaresma/JavaStreamsPerformanceAnalysis/README.md

 # JavaStreamsPerformanceAnalysis
-Performance difference analysis for parallel vs. sequential Java streams
+Performance comparison between Parallel and Sequential Java streams in different use cases.